SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/advanced/async_jobs.md

 ```

 !!! warning
-    Note the last line above.
-It is important to `schedule` the `task`; otherwise, Julia will not know that it should start it!
+    Do not forget the last line in the previous code block!
+It is important to `schedule`
+    the `task`, otherwise it will not start!

-Next, we need to yield execution of the current thread to the newly scheduled task to ensure that the scheduler starts with the task.
-Otherwise, the task will be scheduled, but it might not submit a job to the quantum computer any time soon!
-After yielding once, we can continue to do work before we [fetch](https://docs.julialang.org/en/v1/base/parallel/#Base.fetch-Tuple{task}) the results from that task.
+We then need to yield execution of the current thread to the newly scheduled task:

 ```jldoctest asynchronous_job; output = false